Very small brown ants

 In the United States alone $5 billion is spent on medical expenses, damage and pest control in fire ant infested areas.
 The infestations have gotten so bad in areas that governments have considered using fungal pathogens to combat the spread of Red Imported Fire Ant colonies.

-They live in large colonies, which can make them particularly dangerous to children and pets.
+They live in large colonies, which can make them particularly dangerous.
 They are fast movers and reproducers, meaning infestations can develop rapidly.

 Fire Ant Control

-Fortunately fire ants rarely make it inside of human dwellings.
+Fortunately fire ants rarely make it inside buildings.
 There is a variety of methods for both prevention and pest control for your land.
-Before turning to store-bought poisons, give us a call at Strategic Industries.